MicrosoftDocs/azure-dev-docs/articles/ai/azure-ai-for-developers.md

 ## AI app templates

-There are several [AI app templates]() available.
+There are several [AI app templates](./intelligent-app-templates.md) featuring complete end-to-end solutions available for each programming language.
 One of the most popular templates the enterprise chat sample using RAG:

 # [.NET](#tab/dotnet)